DataBase Management Systems (IS 3845)

 In additions to the course work, students will carry out various projects.
 The two graded projects involve database design and setting up a database and using SQL query facility in an Oracle DBMS environment.
 The use of packages is designed to illustrate the concepts discussed in the text book.
 Due dates for each project will be announced in the class.
 There will be a penalty of up to 100% for late submission, especially after the solution is presented in the class.
 Students are required to work in groups for some project assignments.

 The final grade will be based on the weighted average of marks obtained on the basis of evaluation of examinations, assignments, and journals.
 The weights will be assigned as follows:

 Journals - Four

 Standard letter grading scale will be used for the course grade.
 Any grade indication for midterm is only tentative; the final grade will depend on the overall performance.
-There would be two exams: Exam 1 and Exam 2, each worth 25% of the course grade, and four assignments each worth 10% of the grade.
+There would be two exams: Exam 1 and Exam 2, each worth 20% of the course grade, and four assignments each worth 12.5% of the grade.
 Students are also required to turn in four journals as per the schedule for 10% of the grade.
 For the dates, please refer to the schedule.
 Assignment and Journal requirements are posted on mygateway.
-Students who miss an examination without prior accomodation will be automatically assigned zero marks.
+Students who miss an examination without prior accommodation may be assigned zero marks.

 The class will use problem based learning (PBL) approach.
 Students should read the assigned chapters in advance and be prepared to participate actively in the class.
 The power point transparencies for the Rob and Coronel chapters covered and the tentative schedule are available on mygateway.
 The slides for the SQL book are included below.